gochrono/chrono/README.md

 We provide pre-built Chrono binaries for Windows, Linux, and macOS (Darwin) for x64, i386 and ARM architectures.

-Hugo can be compiled from source where ever the Go compiler tool chain can run.
+Alternatively, Chrono can be compiled from source where ever the Go compiler tool chain can run.

 **For more information on which architectures you can install Chrono on, check out the [Go documentation](https://golang.org/doc/install).**